librespot-org/librespot/README.md

 # Building
 Rust 1.30.0 or later is required to build librespot.

+## Additional Dependencies
-We recently switched to using [Rodio](https://github.com/tomaka/rodio) for audio playback by default, hene for macOS and Windows, you should just be able to clone and build librespot (with the command below).
-For linux, you will need to run the additional commands below, depending on your distro.
+We recently switched to using [Rodio](https://github.com/tomaka/rodio) for audio playback by default, hence for macOS and Windows, you should just be able to clone and build librespot (with the command below).
+For Linux, you will need to run the additional commands below, depending on your distro.

-On debian / ubuntu, the following command will install these dependencies :
+On Debian/Ubuntu, the following command will install these dependencies :
 ```shell
 sudo apt-get install build-essential libasound2-dev
 ```